An International SEO Strategy To Expand Beyond Borders

 - ccTLDs carry a strong signal to search engines about the intended people you are trying to reach.

-If you’re not interested or able to take on the extra work and cost associated with unique ccTLDs for your website.
-In that case, you should consider either implementing subdirectories or subdomains for each language.
+If you’re not interested or able to take on the extra work and cost associated with unique ccTLDs for your website then you should consider either implementing subfolders or subdomains for each language.
+The subfolder option is a less expensive since all your pages will stay within the same domain compare to ccTLDs, but it will be harder to manage all these pages within the same domain.
+Another option is to set up a subdomain for each language and manage everything on the subdomain level.

 5. Implement Hreflang Tags On Respective Domains